bozemanpass/yarnball/ARTICLE.md

 A range that includes a pre-release version is resolved by looking for:

 1. Higher versions in the whole compatible range that are _without_ a pre-release string (e.g. 1.3.10).
-2. The highest _lexical_ pre-release string in exactly the same patch range.
+2. The highest _lexical_ pre-release string with the same _MAJOR.Minor.patch_.

 So in this case, 1.3.9-alpha.1 will resolve to 1.3.9-rc.0, but not because "rc" stands for "release candidate", or because it was published later, but simply because "r" comes after "a" in the alphabet.

+1.3.10-alpha.0 will not be selected because it does not have the same _MAJOR.Minor.patch_ value.

-If 1.3.10 is published down the road, ^1.3.9-alpha.1 would cease to resolve to the pre-release version and would instead choose 1.3.10, since a regular version always has higher precendence than a pre-release.
+However, if 1.3.10 is published down the road, ^1.3.9-alpha.1 would select 1.3.10, since a regular version always has higher precendence than a pre-release version.

 For the package publisher there is another important quirk of pre-releases.
 Since the pre-release portion is baked into version it is a stumblingblock for "promoting" releases.